SIS40621 Certificate IV in Outdoor Leadership

 This qualification provides a pathway to work for any type of organisation that delivers outdoor recreation activities including commercial, not-for-profit and government organisations.

-This course requires the successful completion of 27 units of competency ( Units ).
+This course requires the successful completion of 27 units of competency (12 core and 15 electives):

 Core Units